arindas/tfug-ml-mq-infer/README.md

 the message contains an image url, assume that the component also downloads the image from the url to it's local storage.

-Also the service might be use a shared persistent storage service to avoid hitting S3 every time.)
+Also the service might use a shared persistent storage service to avoid hitting S3 every time.)

 #### Leaf image cropper